SYP-PROJECT/quantum_simulator/tutorial.md

 \end{bmatrix}
 $$

----

-### 5. Hadamard Gate
+#### 5. Hadamard Gate
-Makes both states equally likely:
+This gate makes the qubit spin in a way that has both heads and tails equally likely to happen when you measure it:
 $$
 \frac{1}{\sqrt{2}}
 \begin{bmatrix}